-A Major Amendment is any amendment to a Long-range Transportation Plan or Transportation Improvement Program (TIP).
+A Major Amendment is an amendment to a Long-range Transportation Plan or Transportation Improvement Program (TIP) that alters the intent of the plan.

 B. Planning Decision Points

 We value the effort of stakeholders and the public to participate in the regional planning process.
 We provide at least 30 days for public review and comment (45 days in the case of the Public Participation Plan) before acting on major decisions.
 The Public Participation Plan defines a major decision as the official adoption of: